wildlyinaccurate/wildlyinaccurate.github.io/_posts/2011-07-23-setting-up-a-web-server-on-ubuntudebian.md

 Below is a list of useful tools and modules that I recommend installing.
 Remember to restart your web server after installing a new module.

-#### PhpMyAdmin
+#### phpMyAdmin

-PhpMyAdmin is an in-browser MySQL administration interface written in PHP.
-Installing PhpMyAdmin will require an extra 20MB of disk space, as it is dependant on several other packages.
+phpMyAdmin is an in-browser MySQL administration interface written in PHP.
+Installing phpMyAdmin will require an extra 20MB of disk space, as it is dependant on several other packages.

 ```
 sudo apt-get install phpmyadmin
 ```

-Once PhpMyAdmin is installed, open /etc/apache2/apache2.conf with the text editor of your choice (e.g. `sudo nano /etc/apache2/apache2.conf`) and add this line at the bottom of the file:
+Once phpMyAdmin is installed, open `/etc/apache2/apache2.conf` with the text editor of your choice (e.g. `sudo nano /etc/apache2/apache2.conf`) and add this line at the bottom of the file:

 ```
 Include /etc/phpmyadmin/apache.conf